 |Case||Not included||Kid-safe case included|

-The FreeTime case that is included with the Fire 7 Kids Edition Tablet certainly offers great protection, is friendly to small hands, and still allows easy access to all the ports and buttons.
+The kid-proof case that is included with the Fire 7 Kids Edition Tablet certainly offers excellent protection, is friendly to small hands, and still allows easy access to all the ports and buttons.
 But if you have a child that's ready for a larger tablet but you don't want to jump up to the 10-1-inch Fire HD 10 Kids, then consider the Fire HD 8 Kids instead.
 Not only is it larger, but it also offers improved performance over the Fire 7 tablets.

-However, you don't have to get Amazon's FreeTime case to protect your Fire 7 Tablet from the kids.
-There are a number of other cases available at various prices though that will also do the trick.
-So if you wanted to save a bit of money, buy the regular Fire 7 Tablet and pick up another protective case for less than the one that is included with the Kids Edition.
+However, you don't have to get Amazon's kid-proof case to protect your Fire 7 Tablet from the kids.
+There are a number of other cases available at various prices, though, that will also do the trick.
+So if you want to save a bit of money, buy the regular Fire 7 Tablet and pick up another protective case for less than the one that is included with the Kids Edition.

 If you're purely buying a tablet for your kids, spend the extra money and get the Kids Edition.
 It's worth the investment, not least for that worry-free two-year warranty.
 It's also a single purchase that comes 100% child-equipped, with that tough-as-hell case and the included one-year subscription to kids content.

-You can provide the same experience by buying a regular Fire Tablet at $50, but you should probably only get one of those if you're going to be buying for an older child, teenager, or yourself.
+You can provide a similar experience by buying a regular Fire Tablet at $60, but you should only get one of those if you're going to be buying for an older child, teenager, or yourself.
 You can even get an ad-free model for a bit more if you want to limit your kid's exposure to advertising.
 If that sounds more like your scenario, then this option is for you.
 Buy a more grown-up case and slap in a microSD card and use it as a grown-up would!

 Peace of mind in a 7-inch tablet